MRSA: methicillin-resistant Staphylococcus aureus

 9. I worked in health care and got MRSA.
 I had extensive treatments, but it kept coming back.
 Then I read that scented laundry detergents might exacerbate it, so we have been scent-free for almost 7 years and no more MRSA.

 12. Three months ago I developed small splits in the nostril, which caused swelling and crusty nostrils.
 The creases on the side of my nose were also affected.
-I rotated MERCY, LAVENDER and ANCIENT HEALING.
+I rotated Mercy, Lavender and Ancient Support.
 After about two months, I quit using essential oils and continued with just Sanare Velius.
 My nostrils are almost completely healed.
 I never had it tested, so I don't know what was the cause. - Helen

 In vitro studies in Australia and the UK have found that Tea Tree oil is effective against MRSA at concentrations as low as 0.25%.
 To eradiate MRSA on the skin, creams, ointments and body washes with at least 5% tea tree oil have been successfully used in hospital trials.